ultral/ultral.github.io/life/how-to-make-speech-en.md

 * Extend your speech.
 * Visualize ideas.
-* Be the roadmap.
+* Serve as the roadmap.

 My algorithm:

-* Select the first relevant picture at [flaticon.com](https://www.flaticon.com/).
-I do not spent more 5 mins for that.
+* Select the first relevant picture on [flaticon.com](https://www.flaticon.com/).
+I do not spend more than 5 minutes on that.
 * It is totally fine to combine different images together.
-* Maybe later I will replace it later.
+* Maybe later I will replace it.

 ##### Screenshots

-Fotos and screenshots look better if they are fitted to the slide size without white margins.
+Photos and screenshots look better if they are fitted to the slide size without white margins.

 ![Screenshots 1](assets/hms_screenshots_1.jpg?raw=true)

-It is ok to make screenshots of well know tools / web sites because participants will be in the context.
-Optionally you can emphasize something with arrows or a magnifying glass.
+It is okay to make screenshots of well-known tools/websites because participants will be in the context.
+Optionally, you can emphasize something with arrows or a magnifying glass.

 ![Screenshots 2](assets/hms_screenshots_2.jpg?raw=true)

-If you present screenshots of barely known programs / web sites then you can lost the audience.
-For example are you familiar with [galaxy.ansible.com](https://galaxy.ansible.com) on the screen?
+If you present screenshots of barely known programs/websites, you might lose the audience.
+For example, are you familiar with [galaxy.ansible.com](https://galaxy.ansible.com) shown on the screen?

-##### Text on screenshots
+##### Text on Screenshots

 ![Screenshots 3](assets/hms_screenshots_3.jpg?raw=true)